Can I sue the other woman for destroying my marriage?

 This is a very common question, but a pretty uncommon scenario.
 Depending on where you live, you may be able to file suit against the other woman (or man) through one of two types of civil tort claims – “criminal conversation” or “alienation of affection.”

-The overwhelming majority of states have abolished these types of lawsuits, but as of 2014, the following seven states still allow spouses to sue “home wreckers” – Hawaii, Illinois, New Mexico, North Carolina, Mississippi, South Dakota, and Utah.
+The overwhelming majority of states have abolished these types of "heart balm" lawsuits, but as of 2018, the following states still allow spouses to sue “home wreckers” – Hawaii, New Mexico, North Carolina, Mississippi, South Dakota, and Utah.
+Although this cause of action is still valid in New Mexico, the New Mexico Court of Appeals has made it clear that courts in the state disfavor these lawsuits.
+(Padwa v.
+Hadley, 981 P.2d.
+(N.M.
+Ct.
+App.
+1999).

 Criminal Conversation and Alienation of Affection